jononovo/Agent-16-250414/README/DOCUMENTATION.md

 # AI Agent Workflow Platform

 This project implements a flexible, extensible node-based workflow system for creating, visualizing, and executing workflows.
-The architecture uses a folder-based approach for implementing nodes, making it easy to add new node types.
+The architecture uses a convention-over-configuration pattern with automatic node discovery based on folder structure, making it easy to add new node types.

-> **Note**: For AI assistants helping with this codebase, see [Replit Dev Agent Context](./replit-dev-agent-context-20250424-0706.md) for a comprehensive overview with technical details, code patterns, and troubleshooting guidance.
+> **Note**: For AI assistants helping with this codebase, see [Replit Dev Agent Context](./replit-dev-agent-context-20250424-1051.md) for a comprehensive overview with technical details, code patterns, and troubleshooting guidance.

 ## Table of Contents